firebolt-db/godocs/docs/_includes/sql_examples/array_to_string.md

 {% raw %}
-In the example below, the three elements are concatenated with no delimiter.
+In the example below, the three elements are concatenated with no delimiter:
 ``` sql
 SELECT ARRAY_TO_STRING(['1', '2', '3']) AS levels;
 ```